Kristof89Szabo/milestonetwothree/src/main/java/com/exam/database/README.md

 ![](../../../../resources/database/img.png)

-- Key-value databases : Most simple NOSQL database type.
-Most of the time we use for cache.
 - Graph database : Shows different entities in the database and how they connect in a graphical way.

 #### Normalization vs Denormalization